Get pinged when your stocks flip

 TrustyBull Editorial 5 min read

 Ever wondered why two investors with similar returns can end up with very different lives?
 The answer is risk.
 Two portfolios can deliver 12 percent a year on paper, yet one holder slept well every night while the other sold in panic during a crash.
-If you want to know how to manage drawdown-depth-long-term-cagr-relationship">portfolio risk the right way, you need to build your savings-schemes/scss-maximum-investment-limit">investments around risk first and returns second.
+If you want to know how to manage portfolio risk the right way, you need to build your investments around risk first and returns second.

 This guide walks you through the full process in clear steps, with a friendly tone and simple analogies.
 Think of it as learning to drive a car: the accelerator is fun, but you only trust yourself because the brakes and seatbelt work.